 Helsinki University Botanical Gardens

-Suomenlinna, or the so-called “Fortress of Finland”, is located on an island just 20 minutes away from Helsinki’s harbors.
-It is a fine example of a military fortified structure, hailed by UNESCO for its cultural magnitude.
-Called Sveaborg when Finland was a part of the Swedish empire, it represented a major strategic point that was important for control of the city as a whole.
-Don’t miss the impressive dry dock, a real technological feat of engineering, and don’t leave without exploring the island’s greener parts – perfect for a stroll next to the Baltic.
+, the ‘Fortress of Finland’, is located on a series of small islands just 20 minutes away from Helsinki’s south harbour by ferry.
+It is a fine example of a fortified military structure, hailed by UNESCO for its cultural magnitude.
+Initially named Sveaborg when Finland was a part of the Swedish empire, it represented a major strategic point that was important for control of the city and defense of Southern Finland.
+Don’t miss the impressive dry dock, a real technological feat of engineering, and don’t leave without exploring the island’s greener parts or the impressive museums.

-Because all the best things in life are free, so is this thought-provoking visual design parcel in the heart of the city of Helsinki!
-With an impressive accumulation of boutiques, workplaces, antique shops, galleries and restaurants, there are plenty of opportunities to discover the unmistakable simplicity of minimalistic Finnish design here.
-In short, the Design District unravels the subtle power of Scandinavian design and décor though awe-inspiring collections of hand-made products, simple-cut clothing shops, and functional architecture alike.
+With a profound accumulation of boutiques, workshops, antique shops, galleries, and restaurants, there are plenty of opportunities to discover the unmistakable simplicity of minimalistic Finnish design in this district in southern Helsinki.
+In short, the Design District unravels the subtle power of Scandinavian design and décor though awe-inspiring collections of handmade products, simple-cut clothing shops, and functional architecture alike.

-Café Ekberg, widely regarded as the oldest café in all of Helsinki, dates from the first half of the 19th century and boasts a large, 90-seat guest room for the pleasure and delight of its patrons.
+Café Ekberg, widely regarded as the oldest and classiest café in Helsinki, and indeed all of Finland, dates back to 1852 and boasts a large, 90-seat guest room for the pleasure and delight of its patrons.
 Don’t leave without sampling the on-site patisserie’s Napoleon cake, which can either be sided with a strong coffee or a delicious hot chocolate with a wisp of creamy foam.
-It’s a great place to enjoy an early start with abundant breakfast options, oodles of hand-made pastries, biscuits and cookies.
+It’s a great place to enjoy an early start, or a late wind-down, with abundant breakfast options, oodles of handmade pastries, biscuits, and cookies.